armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-21-4.md

 ### Terraform Integration

-Fixed an issue where an `InvalidClientTokenId` error occurs when using Named Profiles for AWS credentials.
+Fixed an issue where an `InvalidClientTokenId` error occurs when using Named Profiles for AWS credentials with assumeRole.

 ###  Spinnaker Community Contributions